Grow at Home - the best way to grow Chilli Peppers

-We’ve enjoyed a bumper crop of chillies this year and have dried and stored the harvest to use in oils, sauces and recipes throughout the year.
+We’ve enjoyed a bumper crop of chilli peppers this year and have dried and stored the harvest to use in oils, sauces and recipes throughout the year.
 If you’ve never grown chillies then make this the year you do!

 Sow from late January - this is one crop that really enjoys being given an early start and plenty of time to ripen before the end of summer.
 Many varieties can be grown outside, but most benefit from protection and do best undercover, in the greenhouse or a windowsill at home.
 A Sunbubble is a great alternative to a greenhouse for a little extra growing space under cover.
 If you're growing inside then early sowing is idea.
 If you plan to move plants outside eventually delay until March or April to ensure the temperature will have risen in time for transplanting.